What's the greatest touchdown celebration of all time?

 Eric Edholm:

 There was a random receiver named Kelley Washington in the 2000s, who had a completely strange and underwhelming career but was the author of one of the best celebrations I’ve ever seen.
 I think it had been like three or four years between touchdowns for the guy, and it was early in the season, right after they first made it illegal to excessively celebrate, use the ball as a prop, all that.
-Well, Washington catches a touchdown pass and just loses his mind in a dance called “The Squirrel,” one he apparently trademarked a few years earlier in the preseason, which just about sums up Kelly Washington.
+Well, Washington catches a touchdown pass and just loses his mind in a dance called “The Squirrel,” one he apparently trademarked a few years earlier in the preseason, which just about sums up Kelley Washington.
 I just started choking I was laughing so hard while he did it.
 The guy might never have been happier than at that moment.
 This was a dance-like-no-one-is-watching event.
 I’d talked to Washington a few times early in his career, and he once told me, “I live life the way it’s meant to be lived.”
 A-flippin-men, Kel.

 Jay Busbee: